robcarver17/skipperman/docs/ideas.md

 ### Needed before CW2024

+- cancel cowan not working
+- instructor logon not working?
 - click on cadet in group allocation also see rya %
 - rescue/instructor report only
 - cusotm font size in reports